rsutphin/mrandmrs-site/source/chicago.html.markdown

 Did you know that Chicago is the home of the first skyscraper?
 And that it's the city where Frank Lloyd Wright got his start?

-Get out on the Chicago River and Lake Michigan while learninf about the history of Chicago’s architecture with an architectural boat tour.
+Get out on the Chicago River and Lake Michigan while learning about the history of Chicago’s architecture with an architectural boat tour.
 Visit the [Chicago Architecture Foundation][ch-arch] for more information.